neorrie/MoodLog/README.md

 ## Installation

-We will be using npm to install the dependencies required to run this project.
+Use npm to install the dependencies required to run this project.
 Run the following:

 ```bash
 # This installs backend dependencies